I Love A Challenge #33

 SO, WHY IS RECESS IMPORTANT AND HOW CAN WE BETTER SUPPORT STUDENTS THROUGH RECESS?

-We chose to focus on recess this year because of the ever-present challenges with helping recess becoming a more meaningful space for students and school staff.
-Cold weather policies and prohibited outdoor time are common hurdles for Alberta school communities.
-Recess was also chosen as an opportunity to further the action and knowledge sharing around normalizing physical activity (PA) and movement throughout the entire school day, rather than emphasizing PA primarily during recess and physical education.
-By re-defining recess to something more akin to Article 31 of the UN Convention on the Rights of the Child (e.g., rest, play and leisure) we can then compliment the work by sharing ideas, techniques and strategies that can be employed during classroom/instructional time as well as the hours before- and after-school.
+We choose to focus on recess this year because of the ever-present challenges with helping recess become a more meaningful space for students and school staff.
+Cold weather policies can prohibit outdoor time and are common hurdles for Alberta school communities.
+We also look to further action and knowledge-sharing around normalizing physical activity (PA) and movement throughout the entire school day, rather than emphasizing PA primarily during recess and physical education.
+By re-defining recess to something more akin to Article 31 of the UN Convention on the Rights of the Child (e.g., rest, play and leisure) we can complement the work by sharing ideas, techniques and strategies that can be employed during classroom/instructional time as well as the hours before- and after-school.